AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/understanding-the-salesforce-sync.md

 ![](assets/sync-illustration.png)

 The sync between Salesforce and Marketo is bidirectional only for leads, contacts, and Salesforce campaigns.
-In these cases, whenever you make changes in either Salesforce or Marketo, your updates will be reflected in both systems.&nbsp;All other syncs are from Salesforce to Marketo only.
+In these cases, whenever you make changes in either Salesforce or Marketo, your updates will be reflected in both systems.
+All other syncs are from Salesforce to Marketo only.
 Click the links below for details on each one.

 ## What is Synced between Marketo and Salesforce? {#what-is-synced-between-marketo-and-salesforce}